-Today I’m going to show you how I fully line a sleeveless dress with absolutely zero handsewing.
-As much as I enjoy hand sewing, it is very time intensive, which is why i love finding ways to sew as much by machine as possible.
-This method will result in a very long lasting and professional looking garment – once you’ve tried it I’m know it will be your go to as well!
+Today I’m going to show you how I fully line a sleeveless dress with absolutely zero hand sewing.
+As much as I enjoy hand sewing, it is very time intensive, which is why I love finding ways to sew as much by machine as possible.
+This method will result in a very long-lasting and professional-looking garment – once you’ve tried it I know it will be your go-to as well!

 Sew the Bodice and Bodice lining separately and do not sew the side seams yet.
 Your pieces should look like the above images when laying flat.
 Don’t worry about finishing the raw edges as they will all be enclosed.

-Press the neckline edge and armsyce edges well.
+Press the neckline edge and armscye edges well.
 Be careful that all the curves are smooth and that the lining is not peeking out to the right side of the garment.

 Now we’ll need to sew the side seams together.

 Separate the bodice front and lining front as shown in the image above, and make sure that the side seam raw edges are laying flat, and you can see the right side of both the bodice front and lining front.